kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ### Container runtimes

-We have implemented class-based RDT and blockio support in CRI-O and
+We have implemented QoS-class RDT and blockio support in CRI-O and
 containerd:

 - cri-o: